 Olfactory History of Oosterdok

-Merging scents and storytelling, we are are working towards a large exhibition in 2022 together with partner institutions.
+Merging scents and storytelling, we are are working towards a large exhibition in 2022/3 together with partner institutions.
 Our research and programmes initiated since 2019 lead towards revisiting the histories that have flowed through Oosterdok, or Eastern Dock, through more embodied and sensorial artistic practices.
 The Oosterdok area plays a crucial role in Amsterdam's growth since the Dutch colonial period to present times.
-We are curious about what hidden narratives a history of smells might reveal and about the role of smells in the development of a city.
+We are curious about what hidden narratives a history of the "intimate senses" might reveal and about the role of smells, tastes and touch in the development of a city.
 Get nosy and dive into our ongoing research and artists' projects in this blog!

 Mariko Hori’s Under The Harbour

 An artist conversation with OHO curator, Jo-Lene Ong

 Mariko is one of the artists selected from our 2019 open call .
 She is currently preparing for her upcoming exhibition with us of her new work, ' Under The Harbour' that involves underwater smells, maps, and music.
 I caught up with her on a live google document: talking about bodies of water, the…

 Amsterdam is undergoing a continual process of gentrification.
 Opinions towards gentrification are far from homogenous and have been extensively reported on, but one question rarely asked of this process is what smells can be attributed to an influx of relatively affluent residents, raising…